YafaRay/libYafaRay/CODING.md

 * Avoid global Enums as much as possible.
 Embed them within classes.
 * Avoid using directly Enums as simple global labels for simple variables of type int, etc. Use Enum class (name) : (type), and provide any variable using enums with the Enum class name, and provide methods to handle operators like &, etc.
 * Avoid passing too many parameters to functions, if needed create a new Class or Struct and pass it.
+* Use structs only for very simple grouping of fully independent variables, without any inter-dependencies (no invariant)
 * Always try to add const (or better constexpr) to everything unless it really needs to change its internal state.
 * Always try to pass parameters by reference (&) unless it's a plain old data ("POD") like bool, float, int, etc.
+* To keep relatively small sizes of objects, for compatibility with ANSI C89/C90 public API and for performance purposes, use regular (signed 32bit) "int" for indices and try to avoid (if possible), bigger or unsigned types like uint32_t, unsigned int, size_t, etc. It seems that unsigned types could be problematic under some circumstances (cannot check if > 0) and that loops can be optimized more efficiently with regular (signed) int.
+The loss of range can be a problem but setting the limit to 2 billion primitives, etc, is reasonable for now.
+Maybe in the future this can be extended to be fully 64bit depending on how computers and the C / C++ software evolves.
 * Avoid manual deletes!
 Use smart pointers to manage object lifetime/ownership.
 Use std::unique_ptr when possible, and only use shared_ptr when there is actual shared ownership as it has runtime/multithread overheads.
 * Pass by reference (or raw pointer if the reference can be null) when there is no transfer of ownership.
 Use const references/raw pointers whenever possible.
+* Use move semantics when possible.
+Keep in mind that some types might be expensive to move under certain circumstances.
 * Try to avoid "c-style" casts like float x = (float) integer; Use float x = static_cast<float>(integer) instead when possible.
 * Declare const everything you can, unless it needs to be non-const.
 * Keep multithreading in mind, use mutexes when needed, but avoid using them directly and use them with lock_guard if possible.